-Please find below a letter giving permission for year 5 to walk home from school at the end of the day.
+Please find below a letter giving permission for my child in Year 5 to walk home from school at the end of the day.

-If you would to give consent for your child to do this, please complete and have your child return this to their teacher or alternatively to Miss Sweet at Lower School reception.
+If you would like to give consent for your child to do this, please complete and have your child return this to their teacher or alternatively to Miss Sweet at Lower School reception.